-According to the Agency, any proposed RCSR must demonstrate that the projects covered meet several criteria.
-The applicability of class screenings to over-wintering projects for oyster aquaculture is determined by an evaluation of the following six criteria as defined by the Agency:
+According to the Agency, any proposed RCS must demonstrate that the projects covered meet several criteria.
+The applicability of class screenings to works used on over-wintering sites for oyster aquaculture is determined by an evaluation of the following six criteria as defined by the Agency:

-- 1. Well-defined Class of Projects: Over-wintering projects have similar characteristics regarding design, installation, operation/maintenance, and decommissioning.
-In general these projects consist of Vexar[©] bags, cages and/or tables containing oysters which are attached to longlines and anchors and placed directly on the bottom or submerged below the surface using weights to counter the buoyancy.
-The purpose of this is to secure the oyster stock beneath the ice in order to protect the stock and rearing structures from the winter climate conditions. - 2.
-Well-understood Environmental Setting: Numerous EAs have been completed in recent years for the various culture

-- methods (i.e., floating, subsurface, off-bottom, bottom, and over-wintering) and in most of the Environmental Setting Areas listed in Appendix A. Information on each Environmental Setting Area was also easily available (i.e., location, water depth, seabed type, commercial uses, species at risk) and is detailed in Appendix B. - 3.
-Unlikely to Cause Significant Adverse Environmental Effects, Taking into Account Mitigation Measures: Oyster overwintering projects are viewed as unlikely to have a significant adverse impact to the environment.
-Stock and infrastructure are submerged below the water surface and minimal waste is generated on site given that the stock is dormant (i.e., not feeding) during the over-wintering period.
+- Well-defined Class of Projects: Works used on overwintering sites have similar characteristics regarding design, installation, operation/maintenance, and decommissioning.
+The purpose of these sites is to secure the oyster stock beneath the ice in order to protect the stock/site infrastructure from the winter climate conditions. - Well-understood Environmental Setting: Numerous EAs have been completed in recent years for the various culture methods (i.e., floating, subsurface, off-bottom, bottom, and over-wintering) and in most of the Environmental Setting Areas listed in Appendix A. Information on each Environmental Setting Area was also easily available (i.e., location, water depth, seabed type, commercial uses, species at risk) and is detailed in Appendix B. - Unlikely to Cause Significant Adverse Environmental Effects, Taking into Account Mitigation Measures: Stock and infrastructure are transferred from the grow-out site to the over-wintering site and submerged below the water surface.
+Minimal waste is generated on site given that the stock is dormant (i.e., not feeding) during the over-wintering period.
 Routine operational/maintenance activities are not required while the stock and infrastructure are submerged with the exception of occasional harvesting of oysters.
-Harvesting mollusc bivalves, such as oysters, are conducted in accordance with the criteria established in the Canadian Shellfish Sanitation Program (CSSP). - 4.
-No Project-Specific Follow-up Measures Required: In the case of oyster over-wintering sites, project-specific follow-up programs are not typically required nor conducted because the stock is dormant, routine operational/maintenance activities are not required, with the exception of occasional harvesting, and the occupation of the site is relatively short (i.e., late September to early May).
+Harvesting mollusc bivalves, such as oysters, are conducted in accordance with the criteria established in the Canadian Shellfish Sanitation Program (CSSP).

-- 5. Effective and Efficient Planning and Decision-making Process: Most oyster over-wintering sites involve activities that are straightforward and routine in nature, so planning is simple.
-During the initial development of the RCSR, a working group was created with one representative from each government department (TC, DFO, DAA, EC, CFIA and the Agency), and the consultant to facilitate the development of this RCSR.
+- 4. No Project-Specific Follow-up Measures Required: In the case of oyster over-wintering sites, project-specific follow-up programs are not typically required nor conducted because the stock is dormant, routine operational/maintenance activities are not required, with the exception of occasional harvesting, and the occupation of the site is relatively short (i.e., October 1 to May 1). - 5.
+Effective and Efficient Planning and Decision-making Process: Most oyster over-wintering sites involve activities that are straightforward and routine in nature, so planning is simple.
+A working group was created with one representative from each government department (TC, DFO, DAA, EC, and the Agency), and the consultant to facilitate the development of this RCSR.
 This class of projects was already viewed as unlikely to have a significant adverse impact to the environment.

-For the re-declaration process, TC consulted other FAs and the provincial DAA in the review process of this RCSR. - 6.
-Public Concerns Unlikely: There have been no public complaints in relation to these projects thus far.
+Public Concerns Unlikely: There have been few public complaints in relation to these activities thus far.